 A uniform will be required.

-You can progress to higher education on a course such as the Foundation Degree in Hospitality Management.
+You can progress to a Level 4 Diploma in Principles of Hospitality Management.

 This qualification could lead to senior chef roles such as chef de partie or sous chef.